Computer Science, Electrical and Computer Engineering, Statistical Science, Mathematics, and Biostatistics & Bioinformatics

 H. Milton Steward School of Industrial and Systems Engineering

-Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology, the Associate Chair for Innovation and Entrepreneurship, and the director of the Socially Aware Mobility lab.
-Van Hentenryck is an INFORMS Fellow and a Fellow of the Association for the Advancement of Artificial Intelligence (AAAI), and the recipient of two honorary doctoral degrees.
-Several of his optimization systems, including the CHIP and OPL systems, have been in commercial use for more than 20 years.
-His current research focuses on machine learning, optimization, and privacy with applications in mobility, energy, and resilience.
+Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology and the Associate Chair for Innovation and Entrepreneurship.
+He is the director of the NSF AI Institute for Advances in Optimization, the director of the Socially Aware Mobility (SAM) and Risk-Aware Market Clearing (RAMC) labs.
+Several of his optimization systems have been in commercial use for more than 20 years for solving logistics, supply-chains, and manufacturing applications.
+His current research focuses on machine learning, optimization, and privacy with applications in energy, mobility, and supply chains.

 Juan Pablo Vielma

-Juan Pablo Vielma is the Richard S. Leghorn (1939) Career Development Associate Professor at MIT Sloan School of Management.
+Juan Pablo Vielma is a research scientist in the Operations Research team at Google in Cambridge, MA.
 Dr. Vielma has a B.S. in Mathematical Engineering from University of Chile and a Ph.D. in Industrial Engineering from the Georgia Institute of Technology.
-His current research interests include the theory and practice of mixed-integer programming and applications in energy, natural resource management, marketing and statistics.
 He has received the Presidential Early Career Award for Scientists and Engineers (PECASE), the NSF CAREER Award, the INFORMS Computing Society Prize and the INFORMS Optimization Society Student Paper Prize.
 Dr. Vielma has served as chair of the INFORMS Section on Energy, Natural Resources, and the Environment and as vice-chair for Integer and Discrete Optimization of the INFORMS Optimization Society.
-He is currently an associate editor for Operations Research and Operations Research Letters, a member of the board of directors of the INFORMS Computing Society, and a member of the NumFocus steering committee for JuMP.
+He is currently an associate editor for Operations Research, Operations Research Letters, Mathematical Programming, and Mathematical Programming Computation.
+He is also a member of the NumFocus steering committee for JuMP.

 Department of Industrial Engineering and Management Sciences